danielrshabib/danielrshabib.github.io/_popularworks/habib2019stars.md

 title: "Stars, stripes and nicotine addiction"
 collection: popularworks
 permalink: /popularworks/habib2019stars
-excerpt: 'This opinion editorial is about increasing the age to buy nicotine products in Virginia to 21 years old.
-The article discusses Virginia's history of regulating nicotine use, health consequences of nicotine addiction, and the culture of vape use in high schools.'
+excerpt: "This opinion editorial is about increasing the age to buy nicotine products in Virginia to 21 years old.
+The article discusses Virginia's history of regulating nicotine use, health consequences of nicotine addiction, and the culture of vape use in high schools."
 date: 2019-09-25
 venue: 'The Roanoke Times'
 paperurl: ''